 Why a Good Night’s Sleep is Important

 These interruptions may occur 5 to 30 times or more each hour, all night long.
 This disruption is usually so brief that you don’t remember.
 That means you are unlikely to get into a deep, restful sleep that is required to feel recharged are ready for the next day.
 Sleep apnea stresses the body and brain, night after night.

 A good night sleep helps in healing and repairing your heart and blood vessels.
 Sleep helps maintain a healthy balance of the hormones that make you hungry (ghrelin) or full (leptin).
-Sleep deficiency, level of ghrelin goes up and the level of leptin goes down, making you feel hungrier than if you were well-rested.
-Sleep deficiency can also result in a higher than normal blood sugar level, which may increase your risk for diabetes.
+Sleep deficiency– the level of ghrelin goes up and the level of leptin goes down–makes you feel hungrier than if you were to be well-rested.
+Sleep deficiency can also result in a higher blood sugar level, which may increase your risk for diabetes.
 Your immune system relies on sleep to stay healthy.

 - Excessive daytime sleepiness

 - Waking up unrefreshed in the morning

 - Morning headaches

 Not all patients share the same risk for sleep apnea.
 Uncontrollable factors linked to sleep apnea include the patient’s age and gender.
 Older patients have been found to have a higher risk for the condition, as well as males, who are two to three times more likely than women to have OSA.

 Research has also found that sleep apnea increases your risk for other major health issues such as high blood pressure, heart disease, strokes, and type 2 diabetes.